4 yrs - 8 yrs

 These Student Advisors will provide information on admissions, enrolment and re-enrolment, course advice, policies and regulations and academic assessments, and assist you with any technical issues you may experience.

-The Bachelor of Education (Early Childhood) includes a foundation unit called "Learning and Communicating Innovative Practice".
+The Bachelor of Education (Early Childhood) includes a foundation unit called "Learning and Communicating Online".
 This unit is especially useful if you're returning to study after a long time, or are unfamiliar with online learning.

 It will help you gain skills in: